Religion

 Mr. Burrow is offended by those who believe there is only one route to heaven--theirs.
 He is willing to respect their views, and it bothers him when they are not willing to respect his.
 It bothers and saddens him when large numbers of people support or oppose political candidates based on one or two supposedly "Christian" issues.
 Some people, for instance feel a politician's views on abortion are the only views that matter.
 Mr. Burrow believes in protecting life, but he believes life after birth is at least as precious as life in the womb.
 To him candidates who oppose war, support gun control, disavow capital punishment, protect the environment, and work to end poverty are more actively "pro-life" than those who care only about ending abortion.

-As St. Paul said, "faith without works is dead".
+As the Book of James says, "faith without works is dead".
 Mr. Burrow believes that being a good person and helping other people are far more important than just "believing" or attending church.
 Service has been important to him throughout his life, and it is probably the number one reason he chose teaching as a career.
 He contributes to many charities and helps other people directly whenever he can.

 -------------